joestubbs/plyoreacto/plyoreacto/README.md

 # Rust Engine and Plugins

 This directory contains the code for the Rust engine and Rust example plugins.
 This is where new development will take place going forward.
+It also contains the `pyobserver` directory with code for a Python plugin used in the "example".

 ## Prerequisites